awsdocs/aws-private-ca-user-guide/doc_source/PcaCtIntro.md

 # Using CloudTrail<a name="PcaCtIntro"></a>

-You can use CloudTrail to record API calls that are made by AWS Certificate Manager Private Certificate Authority\.
+You can use AWS CloudTrail to record API calls that are made by AWS Certificate Manager Private Certificate Authority\.
 For more information, see the following topics\.

 **Topics**
 + [Creating a CA](CT-CreateCA.md)